ComuneTrento/IFE/README.md

  - **Collaborative Process Design**: get a *diagram describing* the corresponding e-service
  - **Authoring Support Tool**: add support for the text analysis to the editors

-IFE is a group of JavaScript libraries that runs in a web browser and enables to apply the simpatico enhancement features over the existing electronic services.
+IFE is a group of JavaScript libraries that runs in a web browser and enables to apply the enhancement features over the existing electronic services.

 ## Content
 - [1.
 Usage](#1-usage)